 Do you want to learn SEO but don’t know where to start?
-Let us guide you through all the SEO basics you need to know to proceed with search engine optimization on your own!
-As a bonus, you can get a free SEO certificate!
+Read our complete SEO guide for beginners and learn everything you need to know to proceed with search engine optimization on your own!
+As a bonus, you can take a short test and get a free SEO certificate!

 Search engine optimization (SEO) is a process of optimizing your website with the goal of improving your rankings in the search results and getting more organic (non-paid) traffic.

 The history of SEO dates back to the 90s when search engines emerged for the first time.
 Nowadays, it is an essential marketing strategy and an ever-growing industry.

 Search engine optimization focuses only on organic search results and does not include PPC optimization.
 Both SEO and PPC are part of Search Engine Marketing.

 The search engines are used by internet users when they are searching for something.